 EDFL 627 Seminar in the Supervision of Instruction.
-(3 Hours) The interpretation of research reports, the design of research plans, the development
+(3 Hours) The interpretation of research reports, the design of research plans, the development of instrumentation appropriate to the development of instructional programs.

 EDFL 630 Trends and Issues in Community College Curriculum and Instruction.
 (3 Hours) Major issues in curriculum and instruction in the community/junior college with an analysis of recent trends.
 Exploration of historical and current alternative curriculum and instruction organization strategies.